 Here are a few storyboard sketches for Ulysse, a musical take on the adventures of Odysseus by musician and storyteller Suzanne De Serres.
-She collaborated with the children from La Maison des Enfants to create the text, based on her performance Ulysse with La Nef.
-It will be released in 2018 by Planete Rebelle.
+She collaborated with the children from La Maison des Enfants to create the text, based on her musical performance Ulysse with La Nef.
+It will be published in early 2018 by Planete Rebelle.

 The theme of the 2017 TD Summer Reading Club is Canada Salut!
 Organized by the Toronto Public Library in partnership with libraries around the country, this free annual program engages with children through interactive, hands-on literacy activities.
 I'm crazy happy about having been asked to illustrate the children's materials which include a notebook, stickers, coloring pages and an interactive website.